hikeventures/hikeventures.github.io/blogs/index.markdown

 ---
 layout: page
-title: Outdoor Bloggers List
+title: List of Outdoor Bloggers
 date: "2015-04-06 21:21"
 comments: false
 footer: false
 navbar: Blogs
 published: true
 ---

-As we are always interested in meeting new outdoor enthusiasts (hiking, packrafting, bicycling, kayaking etc.) and read about gear and adventures from other outdoor bloggers, we have established a list with outdoor blogs you can visit. <a href="http://www.hikeventures.com/about/#contact">Send</a> us the URL to your blog if you want to submit your own outdoor blog to this list.
+As we are always interested in meeting new people who are interested in the outdoors like hiking, packrafting, bicycling, kayaking etc. we have established a list of outdoor bloggers.
+We also work together with some of the bloggers in our list or meet on certain events where we share ideas on new gear and trips.

+<a href="http://www.hikeventures.com/about/#contact">Send</a> us the URL to your blog if you want to submit your own outdoor blog to this list.
 The best blog posts will also appear in our <a href="http://www.hikeventures.com/Outdoors-Tidbits-42">#outdoorstidbits</a>.

 ## Twitter list
 Send us an <a href="http://www.hikeventures.com/about/#contact">email</a> and we might also add your blog to our <a href="https://twitter.com/HikeVentures/lists/outdoor-blogs">Twitter list</a> for outdoor bloggers.